 AGNES is the more official counterpart of Moodle.
 This is where courses are published and where you need to register for exams.
-You can use AGNES to look at courses without an HU account, but for all further features you will need to log in. www.agnes.hu-berlin.de/lupo/rds?state=wlogin&login=in&breadCrumbSource=
+Course catalogues are published on 1 February for the next summer semester and on 1 July for the next winter semester.
+You can use AGNES to look at courses without an HU account, but for all further features you will need to log in.

+www.agnes.hu-berlin.de/lupo/rds?state=w-login&login=in&breadCrumbSource=